City-approved plans even include dirt grading in Belmar Park.

 Click to view Dr. Pardo’s photos and presentation on the environmental impact to Belmar Park.

-Belmar Park’s Biodiversity is At-Risk
+Belmar Park’s Biodiversity is Under Attack!

-• Colorado Parks and Wildlife recommends a minimum 1/4 mile buffer zone based on best available science to protect raptors as explained below.
+- Colorado Parks and Wildlife recommends a minimum 1/4 mile buffer zone based on best available science to protect raptors as explained below.

-• This proposal violates every stated purpose and intent of Lakewood’s Zoning Ordinance.
+This proposal violates every stated purpose and intent of Lakewood’s Zoning Ordinance.

 In 2023, Colorado led the nation in West Nile virus deaths!